Space Shuttle Columbia disaster: Crew survivability

+Side-by-Side edit of post-CAIB telemetry data examination and mission control interior, in approximate real-time.

 During reentry, all seven of the STS-107 crew members were killed, but the exact time of their deaths could not be determined.
 The level of acceleration that they experienced during crew module breakup was not lethal.
 The first lethal event the crew experienced was the depressurization of the crew module.
 The rate and exact time of complete depressurization could not be determined, but it occurred no later than 9:00:59 and was likely much earlier.
 The remains of the crew members indicated they all experienced depressurization.
 The astronauts' helmets have a visor that, when closed, can temporarily protect the crew member from depressurization.
 None of the crew members had closed their visors, one was not wearing a helmet, and three were not wearing their pressure suit gloves; this would indicate that depressurization occurred quickly before they could take protective measures.
 They were rendered unconscious or deceased within seconds and tissue damage was extensive enough that they could not have regained consciousness even if the cabin had regained pressurization.

 During and after the breakup of the crew module, the crew, either unconscious or dead, experienced rotation on all three axes.
 The astronauts' shoulder harnesses were unable to prevent trauma to their upper bodies, as the inertia reel system failed to retract sufficiently to secure them, leaving them only restrained by their lap belts.
-The helmets were not conformal to the crew members' heads, allowing head injuries to occur inside of the helmet.
+The helmets were not conformal to the crew members' heads, allowing head injuries to occur inside the helmet.
 The neck ring of the helmet may have also acted as a fulcrum that caused spine and neck injuries.
 The physical trauma to the astronauts, who could not brace to prevent such injuries, also could have resulted in their deaths.

 The astronauts also likely suffered from significant thermal trauma.
 Hot gas entered the disintegrating crew module, burning the crew members, whose bodies were still somewhat protected by their ACES suits.
 Once the crew module fell apart, the astronauts were violently exposed to windblast and a possible shock wave, which stripped their suits from their bodies.
 The crews' remains were exposed to hot gas and molten metal as they fell away from the orbiter.

 After separation from the crew module, the bodies of the crew members entered an environment with almost no oxygen, very low atmospheric pressure, and both high temperatures caused by deceleration, and extremely low ambient temperatures.
 Their bodies hit the ground with lethal force.